rabbitism/changelog_translator/README.md

 Such small number of corpus is not enough to support the sentence structure mining in changelog, not saying that I don't have available translated changelog.
 So my project mainly focus on how to find the phrases frequently used in game and find their corresponding translations.

-You can find the strategy in the introduction video.
+You can find the strategy in the introduction video at [YouTube](https://youtu.be/QuOVUQmn95A) or [Bilibili](https://www.bilibili.com/video/av38346676/).